langurmonkey/gaiasky-ai-assistant/README.md

 gsai.py
 ```

+Set the temperature with `-t`, and the number of results with `-k`.
 When in doubt, use the `-h` argument to show the help.